 Aside from the posts allocated in anticipation of the ReFuelEU Aviation Legislation as mentioned above, the Agency intends to maintain the overall establishment plan ceilings for the coming planning period (681 in 2022 up to 684 in 2024) however, introducing an adjustment to the split of Assistant (AST) and Administration (AD) posts from 2023, reflecting the conversion of 10 AST posts to F&C AD posts to support the growing workload and competency needs in support of industry activities and priorities.
-The post distribution within the establishment plan shall also be aligned in the draft SPD 2024-2026 accordingly.
+The post distribution within the establishment plan is further aligned and presented in Annex IV accordingly.